 Any input to a project or output produced during the project.
-A PRINCE2 project creates two kinds of products, Specialist product and Management products.
+A PRINCE2 project creates two kinds of products, Specialist products and Management products.
 The creation of the specialist products is the reason that the project was started and these are the products that will be given to the users.
-Management products are documents used solely for the purpose of communication among the project management team.
-E.g.: Project Plan, Business Case, so the Users are only interested in the Specialist products.
+Management products are documents used solely for the purpose of communication among the project management team and managing the project.
+E.g. Project Plan, Business Case, so the Users are only interested in the Specialist products.